Royal Showband (1957-1974)

 Although the

-duo were heralded by new Royal Manager, Greg Hughes, as "tremendous
+duo were heralded by manager, Greg Hughes, as "tremendous

 singing talents...and just what the band needed to get them back to

 the big time," it was not to be.
-Within less than eight months, the
+Less than five months later,

-duo were gone and they were replaced by the former front man of The
+Carl was gone and he was replaced by the former front man of The

 Ballroom,

-returned to take over from the front spot, but it was already too
+returned to take over from the front spot.
+Within a few months of him

 1973 saw crowds for the Royal steadily dwindling while Brendan and the Big 8